elswob/Badger/README.md

   orthomclMclToGroups my_prefix 1000 < mclOutput > groups.txt
 ```

-The naming convention expected is that each transcript ID is preceded by an OrthoMCL ID, e.g. Mmeles|gene1234
+The naming convention expected is that each transcript ID is preceded by an OrthoMCL ID, e.g. Mmeles|gene1234, and the transcript ID matches that of the other files.

 If this file is added after the initial data, the ortholog data will need to be loaded into the database.
 This can be done simply by running `./run_me.sh` again.